 Where an underage person commits a second or subsequent offense, the incident can be charged as a first degree misdemeanor, with penalties of up to 1 year in jail or twelve months of probation, and a $1,000 fine.

 Defenses to Underage Drinking

 There are a number of defenses available to contest a charge of underage possession or underage drinking.
-These defenses can be legal or factual in nature, depending on the circumstances involved in a case.
 Some common examples include:

 - Lack of knowledge of the alcoholic nature of the beverage possessed;

 - Inability of the prosecution to prove control over the beverage;